inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

     - Click `New Pipeline`
     - Or go to the `Pipeline` page in the left hand nav.

-On the Pipeline page you'll find an example Pipeline that you can click to open.
+On the Pipeline Overview page you'll find an example_pipeline that you can click to open.

 The pipeline loads the Titanic data set from an API, performs a transformation, and then writes to a local dataframe and is constructed using these blocks:
     - load_titanic - a Data Loader